1.

 heralded an opportunity for further exercise as I did a couple of laps of the

-still the better side and increased their lead on fifty minutes when König
+still the better side and increased their lead in fifty minutes.

-finally got his name on the scoresheet as he benefitted from another sumptuous
+finally got his name on the scoresheet as he benefited from another sumptuous

-bookings as Ms Karmann gave her pee a right hammering inside the whistle.
+bookings as Ms Karmann gave her pea a right hammering inside the whistle.
 I

 wasn’t upset when my warm train arrived a couple of minutes late.